agourlay/cornichon/cornichon-docs/docs/property-based-testing.md

 `Given I check_model(maxNumberOfRuns = 2, maxNumberOfTransitions = 10)(turnstileModel)`

-This example shows that designing test scenarios with `cornichon-check` is sometimes challenging in the case of shared mutable states.
+This example shows that designing property based scenarios is sometimes challenging in the case of shared mutable states.

-The source for the test and the server are available [here](https://github.com/agourlay/cornichon/tree/master/cornichon-check/src/test/scala/com/github/agourlay/cornichon/check/examples/turnstile).
+The source for the test and the server are available [here](https://github.com/agourlay/cornichon/tree/master/cornichon-test-framework/src/test/scala/com/github/agourlay/cornichon/framework/examples/propertyCheck/turnstile).

 #### Web shop Admin (advanced example)